Nura Abba Rimi: Tour of duty

-From April 2021 to date, Rimi has served as the Ambassador of the Federal Republic of Nigeria to the Arab Republic of Egypt, with concurrent accreditation to the State of Palestine and the State of Eritrea.
+From April 2021 to November 2023, Rimi served as the Ambassador of the Federal Republic of Nigeria to the Arab Republic of Egypt, with concurrent accreditation to the State of Palestine and the State of Eritrea.
 Prior to this, from February 2019 to April 2021, he served as the Director of the Regions of the World Department at the Ministry's Headquarters.

 In November 2018, Rimi was appointed as the acting director of the Asia and Pacific Division (Headquarters), a position he held until February 2019.
 From October 2015 to November 2018, he served as the Minister (Economic Affairs, Trade and Investment); Minister, Political Affairs; and Chargé ďAffairés (ad interim) at the Embassy of the Federal Republic of Nigeria in Abu Dhabi, United Arab Emirates covering important hubs as Dubai, Sharjah and Abu Dhabi.

 Rimi also served in various capacities in the Nigerian Presidential Villa.
 He was the Presidential Liaison Officer (PLO) to the President from May 2015 to October 2015, serving as the Presidential Liaison Officer between President Goodluck Ebele Jonathan and President-Elect, Muhammadu Buhari, during the transition of power in 2015.
 Before then, he was assistant director (Protocol) at, Presidential Villa, from November 2010 to May 2015, and Senior Protocol Officer, State Protocol, Presidential Villa, from January 2005 to March 2007.

 He served in various diplomatic missions abroad, including as the Consul/Head of Chancery at the Consulate General of Nigeria in New York, USA from March 2007 to October 2010.
 He was also the First Secretary and Deputy Chief of Protocol at the Nigerian High Commission in London, UK, from June 1999 to April 2003.

 Rimi's first diplomatic posting was as a Third Secretary at the Foreign Service Academy in Lagos, Nigeria, from April 1993 to March 1994.
 He also served as a Second Secretary in the Foreign Service Inspectorate (Headquarters) from July 1994 to June 1996 and as a Second Secretary, Middle East and Gulf Division (Headquarters) from June 1996 to June 1999.